 The COVID-19 pandemic overwhelmed the existing healthcare infrastructure.
 It has been a rude reality check for clinical administrators worldwide.
 Now, as the contagion subsumes, the persisting rise in the global burden for non-communicable ailments like lifestyle disorders is likely to keep medical practitioners on their toes in the days ahead.
 With this, the demand for preventive measures is increasing.
 By using AI for healthcare, we may step ahead in this crisis.

 The existing state of affairs can portend a crippling impediment as the global population ages.
-Reactive healthcare becoming more costly adds to the worries of the patients and clinical professionals.
+Reactive healthcare is becoming more costly, adding to the worries of patients and clinical professionals.

 Fortunately, advancements in data-driven technologies like AI and machine learning have brought preventive medicine much closer to high-risk and healthy individuals.
 It has improved the possibilities of self-care and wellness like never before.
 For instance, today, AI applications can monitor every heartbeat and predict congestive heart failure (CHF) with remarkable accuracy.
 It permits the prospective patient a significant head start in seeking expert advice long before ending up on a gurney in an ICU.